-Currently, ‘Walled Gardens’ like Google and Facebook have the advantage of using deterministic data, e.g. login data tied to people-based IDs.
+Currently, ‘Walled Gardens’ like Google and Facebook have the advantage of using deterministic data such as login data tied to people-based IDs.
 There are a handful of ID solutions that use probabilistic data and compete with the ‘Walled Gardens.'

 Google’s Ad Tech Stack (DV360, Campaign Manager, AdWords, etc.)

-Google’s ad revenue is partially dependent on third-party cookies, but it also collects a lot of first-party data on internet users through its many services, such as Gmail, Maps, YouTube, Android, Google Home, and even its search bar, they suddenly become the only option for many advertisers.
-Eliminating third-party cookies increases Facebook’s and Google’s ability to track consumers and gather enormous amounts of data about consumers while also preventing many of their competitors from doing the same.
+Google’s ad revenue is partially dependent on third-party cookies, but it also collects a lot of first-party data on internet users through its many services such as Gmail, Maps, YouTube, Android, Google Home and even its search bar.
+Eliminating third-party cookies increases Facebook’s and Google’s ability to track consumers and gather enormous amounts of data about consumers, while also preventing many of their competitors from doing the same.

 The Trade Desk’s Unified ID

-The Trade Desk's Unified ID is a standardized identifier for locating someone visiting a webpage that links to an encrypted email address collected by publishers.
+The Trade Desk's Unified ID is a standardized identifier for locating consumers visiting a webpage and links to an encrypted email address collected by publishers.
 The open-source technology is designed to enable publishers to correlate user data with Web pages and other content while retaining user privacy, and is the second iteration of Trade Desk’s Unified ID.